-The decision of who will serve as the personal representative of your estate or the trustee of your trust (collectively, your “fiduciaries”) should be one of the most important decisions you make during the estate planning process, yet this decision is often made thoughtlessly or in haste.
+The decision of who will serve as the personal representative (executor) of your estate or the trustee of your trust (collectively, your “fiduciaries”) should be one of the most important decisions you make during the estate planning process, yet this decision is often made thoughtlessly or in haste.
 There are many options available to you when selecting your fiduciaries.
-You may decide to name a single family member, trusted advisor, bank or trust company, or you may decide to name multiple fiduciaries to manage your estate and/or trust.
+You may decide to name a single family member, trusted advisor, bank, or trust company, or you may decide to name multiple fiduciaries to manage your estate and/or trust.

 Naming a family member as your sole fiduciary may also have some significant disadvantages.
 For example, the person named may be overcome with grief, become ill or become disabled and be unable to act in the future, particularly if he or she is an aging spouse.
-The family member serving as the fiduciary may encounter conflicts among siblings, more distant or estranged beneficiaries or lack of skills to distribute and divide the assets.
+The family member serving as the fiduciary may encounter conflicts among siblings, and distant or estranged beneficiaries or he/she may lack the skills to administer the estate and estate assets.
 In the case of a second marriage, conflicts often develop between the new spouse and the children of the deceased parent.
 Finally, the individual may lack the time, organization skills or intellectual ability to serve as the fiduciary.
 An alternative to naming a family member is to name a bank or trust company to serve alone or as co-fiduciary with a family member.
 Naming a professional or corporate fiduciary has many benefits, especially when it comes to actually administering the estate or trust.
 Because of the considerable experience these fiduciaries have with estates and trusts they understand the accounting, tax and compliance issues associated with estate administration and therefore will often be more efficient.
 Further, because they don’t have a stake or personal interest in the administration, a bank can be more objective and impartial when making decisions regarding distributions to beneficiaries.
 Finally, a corporate trustee will provide experienced and professional investment advice.

 Naming a professional or corporate trustee also has some disadvantages, including the fees for their services and their investment decisions may be more conservative than the beneficiaries’ desire.
 However, fees charged by a corporate fiduciary may be no more than an individual trustee pays to delegate the investment decisions to a professional advisor or a paid CPA or attorney to assist with the income tax issues, and conservative investments may not be bad.

-In making decisions regarding fiduciaries, it is important to select someone who is financially responsible, stable, trustworthy and organized and has enough time to handle all of their responsibilities.
+In making decisions regarding fiduciaries, it is important to select someone who is financially stable, trustworthy and organized and has enough time to handle all of their responsibilities.
 All too often, this decision is based solely upon the desire to avoid fees charged by professionals, banks or trust companies.
 However, when selecting a fiduciary, it is important to think of the appointment as a job, not a way to reward (or punish) that chosen person.
 The question to ask is, would you hire that person to run your business or your household while you’re alive?
 If not, why put them in charge after you’re gone?

 We can help you in all aspects of estate planning in NJ including elder care, asset protection and tax reduction law.
 Don’t wait until it’s too late to plan for the future.
 Call Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org today and speak to him personally.
 He welcomes your call.